arpadav/thisenum/README.md

 The simplest way to assign constant literals to enum arms in Rust!
 What fun!

-Please also see: [enum-assoc](https://docs.rs/enum-assoc/latest/enum_assoc/), which is a more robust alternative.
+Please also see [enum-assoc](https://docs.rs/enum-assoc/latest/enum_assoc/), which is a more robust alternative.

 ```rust
 use thisenum::Const;